Even though she spent the first eight years of her life on her grandfather’s farm in Costa Rica, Kattia Jimenez calls herself a “city girl.”

 It might be surprising, then, that she now lives with husband John Eichorst in a 600-square-foot house on 14 acres on a winding road in the Town of Perry, about seven miles south of Mount Horeb in western Dane County, where she and Eichorst just last week harvested and dried two and a half acres worth of hemp.

 Jimenez spent many years traveling the country working on the Center for Disease Control and Prevention’s health census, spending weeks at a time in communities across the United States.
 It was during one of these sojourns in 2005 that she visited Mt.
 Horeb, 15 miles west of Madison, to visit a friend and met Eichorst, a third-generation master electrician and owner of E&S Electric, the company his grandfather started in the 1950s.
+You can also contact the best electrician from electrician perth for any of your electrical needs.

 “We got married July 7 of 2007.
 But I continued with my job.
 So he would come travel with me, I’d come home.
 You know, it was a unique situation, but we figured that we would do things backwards in a way and travel and see the country (first).
 And so we did.
 We did that for a very long time,” she says.